aakhila2/CryptoHive_P2PChatApplication/README.md

 - When **0** is chosen in peer1's terminal, then "notifying all peers before exitting" will be displayed in peer1's terminal and an exit message will be sent to all the connected peers.

 - All the connected peers will receive the message and disconnecting with peer1 message will be shown in their terminals.

+All these operations are demonstarted and the corresponding screenshots are available in the **Screenshots** floder.